intelagense/rwxrob/log/2021/03/23/README.md

+## Tuesday, March 23, 2021, 4:51:05PM EDT <1616532665>

+Turns out that May the 4th to July 31st is 12 weeks plus sort of a lost half of a week for ramp up.
+This is perfect for a coding and/or art retreat since it spans Summer.
+I'm planning on kicking one off in 2021 for sure, but it will be entirely remote and not have any.

 ## Tuesday, March 23, 2021, 4:16:46PM EDT <1616530606>

 Moving to full-time work has obliterated any hope I actually had of